 Nutrition Practicum/Dietetic Internship

-You’ll gain two kinds of valuable professional experiences in the Sargent College DPD/MS + DI program: a 150-hour nutrition practicum and a 29-week Dietetic Internship.
+You’ll gain two kinds of valuable professional experiences in the Sargent College DPD/MS + DI and MS+DI programs: a 150-hour nutrition practicum and a 29-week Dietetic Internship.

 Boston University offers an outstanding variety of affiliations for your practicum and internship sites.
 Besides the opportunity to apply classroom knowledge in professional settings, these experiences help many students clarify their career goals.